a2hill/quartz-recipes/content/Chicago Stuffed Dough.md

 - [ ] 13.5 grams (23/4 teaspoons) fine sea salt

 # Method
-1. Make the dough as directed for Chicago Deep-Dish Dough (page 74) up to the point where you have kneaded the dough.
+1. Make the dough as directed for [[Chicago Deep-Dish Dough]] up to the point where you have kneaded the dough.
 2. Weigh out one 27-ounce (765-gram) piece of dough and one 14-ounce (400-gram) piece of dough.
 3. Cover both pieces with a damp dish towel and let rest at room temperature for 1 hour.
 4. Form the pieces into balls (see Balling the Dough, page 26).
 5. Set the balls 3 inches apart on a half sheet pan.
 6. Wrap the pan and refrigerate as directed for Chicago Deep-Dish Dough.
 Note on Making Vegetarian Deep-Dish Dough: You can substitute 18 grams vegetable shortening for the lard.
-For baker's percentages, see page 302.